FIBULA ANATOMY

 • Features an oblique line dividing it

-• Serves as the origin point for several muscles involved in leg and foot movements
+• Serves as the origin point for several muscles involved in your leg and foot movements

 Posterior Border